When inverse seesaw meets inverse electroweak phase transition: a novel path to leptogenesis: The model

 VLLs affect $V_T(h)$ through the field-dependent squared mass, denoted by $\mM_{X_{1,2}}^2(h)$, which can be obtained by replacing $v$ with the background field $h$ in \Eq{MX12}.
 As an illustration, we only consider the neutral VLLs, and set $m_F=m_N=m$ and $y_{N_L}=y_{N_R}=\sqrt{2}\tilde y$ for simplicity, then $\mM_{N_{1,2}}^2(h)=(m\pm\tilde yh)^2$.
 If both $m$ and $\tilde yh$ are of $\mO({\rm TeV})$, while $|m-\tilde y h|\sim100~{\rm GeV}$, then at $T\sim100$ GeV, the contribution from the heavier state $N_2$ is suppressed by the Boltzmann factor $e^{-(m+\tilde yh)/T}$.
 Conversely, the lighter state $N_1$ contributes a term $\sim T^2(m-\tilde yh)^2/2$ to $V_T(h)$.
 This term is minimized at $h\neq0$, preventing the symmetry restoration.
 When combined with the $c_2$ and $c_3$ terms, this can lead to the inverse EWPT.
 The nonvanishing bare Dirac mass $m$ is crucial for inducing an inverse FOPT, and this is why vectorlike BSM fermions are required.

 The above simplified analysis indicates that TeV-scale VLLs with sizable $y_{N_{L,R}}$ and $y_{E_{L,R}}$ may realize the inverse EWPT.
 We have confirmed this under the full one-loop thermal effective potential, with detailed expressions and the treatment of EWPT dynamics provided in Appendix~\ref{app:ewpt}, following standard finite-temperature field theory.
 The numerical results are presented here.
 We scan over \be m_F,\, m_N,\, m_E\in[0.8~{\rm TeV},\,1.5~{\rm TeV}]\,;\quad y_{N_{L,R}}, \, y_{E_{L,R}}\in[0.1,\,\sqrt{8\pi}]\,, \ee requiring $y_{N_L}^2+y_{E_R}^2<8\pi$ and $y_{N_R}^2+y_{E_L}^2<8\pi$ due to the unitarity constraint~\cite{Angelescu:2018dkk}.
 To be consistent with the current Higgs and EW measurements, we require the Higgs di-photon signal strength $\mu_{\gamma\gamma}=\Gamma(h\to\gamma\gamma)/\Gamma_{\rm SM}(h\to\gamma\gamma)$ and the oblique parameters~\cite{Peskin:1990zt,Peskin:1991sw} to be within the $2\sigma$ range of the Particle Data Group results~\cite{ParticleDataGroup:2024cfk},\footnote{The calculation formulas of $\mu_{\gamma\gamma}$ and oblique parameters are taken from Refs.~\cite{Kearney:2012zi} and \cite{Joglekar:2012vc}, respectively.} namely $\mu_{\gamma\gamma}=1.10\pm0.12$, $S=-0.04\pm0.2$, and $T=0.01\pm0.24$.
 The parameter space that can realize the thermal history depicted in Fig.~\ref{fig:sketch} is shown in Fig.~\ref{fig:EWPT_parameter_space}.
-Large Yukawa couplings are necessary for an inverse EWPT, and two additional comments are in order: first, the Landau pole appears above $\mO(10~{\rm TeV})$; second, such large couplings are the reason of introducing a full generation of VLLs (i.e., $F$, $N$, and $E$) since they respect the custodial symmetry and hence protect the $T$-parameter.
+Large Yukawa couplings are necessary for an inverse EWPT, and three additional comments are in order.
+First, the Landau pole appears above $\mO(10~{\rm TeV})$.
+Second, such large couplings are the reason of introducing a full generation of VLLs (i.e., $F$, $N$, and $E$) since they respect the custodial symmetry and hence protect the $T$-parameter.
+Third, as demonstrated in other models -- such as the real-singlet extended SM~\cite{Niemi:2024vzw,Ramsey-Musolf:2024ykk}, the inert doublet model~\cite{Laine:2017hdk}, and the Abelian Higgs model~\cite{Funakubo:2012qc} -- two-loop contributions to the finite-temperature effective potential~\cite{Ekstedt:2022bff} can moderately or even significantly alter the phase transition strength and critical temperature.
+A similar refinement may therefore be necessary in the present VLL model and change the shape of the viable parameter space.
 More discussions on EWPTs in the VLL model can be found in Ref.~\cite{Angelescu:2018dkk}.